 In 1901, John Henry’s son Milton Otis, his wife Blanche, along with their two children, Grace and John, came to live in the house.
 The elderly Hower and his second wife, Rebecca, planned to move to a smaller home nearby.
 Blanche continued to live in the house long after John Henry and Milton Otis both died in 1916.
 In 1919, Grace and her husband, John Crawford, moved into Hower House with Blanche.
 The house was occupied by the Hower family for over 100 years before it was deeded to The University of Akron in 1970.
 In 1973, Hower House was placed on the National Register for Historic Places.

 The house has three floors with a ballroom on the third floor.
 Two and a half acres of lawn and stately trees provide a green island of tranquility for The University of Akron campus community.

 Today, Hower House remains one of the finest and best preserved examples of its style in the country.
-It is supported by private donations, the Friends of Hower House, the Hower House Victorians and The University of Akron.
+It is supported by private donations, the Hower House Museum Guild, and The University of Akron.
 The house has become a lasting symbol of an era of elegance in America.